NetSuite Blogs

 3. Professional Services costs for Implementation

-For smaller organizations with less complex needs, a “QuickStart” implementation package maybe what is optimal.
+For smaller organizations with less complex needs, a “QuickStart” implementation package may be what is optimal.
 A fixed engagement for 3 months with a fixed 160 hours of guidance/ consultation from a NetSuite Solution Provider/ NetSuite Partner like Excelym.
 This is a self-implementation, with heavy guidance from the Partner/ Professional Services firm, but with the bulk of the implementation and data migration performed by the client.

 For larger organizations with more complex needs, a traditional implementation engagement is necessary.
-This typically runs four and a half months with the NetSuite Partner leading and coordinating all the needed tasks from systems configuration, user training and testing, to historical data migration.
+This typically runs four and a half months with the NetSuite Partner leading and coordinating all the needed tasks from systems configuration, user training, and testing, to historical data migration.

 4. Professional Services cost for Customization